 Biodiversity projects

 Biodiversity is an integral part of the way we work at Vattenfall.

-We believe that the energy transition must be nature inclusive.
+We believe that the energy transition must be nature-inclusive.
 Therefore, we strive to minimise biodiversity loss, enhance ecosystems wherever possible, and invest in research and development.
-Following examples highlights the practical measures we have implemented to uphold these commitments.
+The following examples highlight how we take action to deliver a nature‑inclusive energy transition.

 Highlighted projects